Granicus/jekyll-ramler/README.md

   all content generated based on the read file into.
 Keys must end with a forward slash.
 If no value is provided, web root (/) is used.

+  If *ramler_api_paths* is not defined, jekyll-ramler will default to reading `api.json` from your project's root and placing generated files into web root.

   At this time, only JSON representations of RAML can be read.

   Example: